saadman-galib/Meet-landing-page/README.md

 - [Steps to replicate a design with only HTML and CSS](#acknowledgements)

 ## Credit
-Thsi is a frontend mentor challange.
+This is a frontend mentor challange.
 I have tried to create it using raw HTML and CSS.

 ## Contact